Abarat by Clive Barker

 - Purchase it here

-- Published August 2006 (Subterranean Press signed numbered hardcover edition)
+- Published August 2006 (Subterranean Press hardcover signed, numbered and limited to 350 copies edition)

 - Finished reading it on December 9, 2007